Christmas in Philadelphia is a great time to reconnect with your family and enjoy the festivities with your kids.

 New Hope-Ivyland Railroad

-The New Hope-Ivyland Railroad‘s Santa Steam Train Ride is also a fun excursion with kids.
+The New Hope-Ivyland Railroad’s Santa Steam Train Ride is also a fun excursion with kids.
 It offers riders a visit with Santa, hot chocolate and a cookie, as well as a scenic train ride through Bucks County.
+It takes place on select dates in November and December.

 This year they offer a special deluxe train experience aboard their Mid Century stainless steel passenger railroad cars that were once used on celebrity trains.
 This a more expensive, premium experience that is sure to attract train enthusiasts.